Young House Love

 Scrap wood nailed along perimeter of upper cabinet in kitchen

-If you’ve installed crown molding on your wall before, then this is part follows the same process (and if you haven’t – check out our detailed how to install crown molding tutorial).
+If you’ve installed crown molding on your wall before, then this part follows the same process.
+If you haven’t – check out our detailed how to install crown molding tutorial or watch the video below.
 The gist is:

 • Measure (preferably twice!)